byu-cs-260-spring-2019/lab-3-creating-a-vue-xkcd-browser-victoria-skylan/README.md

 ## Submission

-On Canvas, submit the URL for your website, which should be running on your DigitalOcean server.
+On Canvas, submit the URL for your website, which should be running on Firebase.

 ## Rubric for Grading